-Step 5: If a pupil continues to behave inappropriately, the pupil will miss part of their lunchtime and complete any learning not finished in class (KS1 - in class, KS2 - reflection time KS2 Teacher/SLT).
+Step 5: If a pupil continues to behave inappropriately, the pupil will miss part of their lunchtime and complete any learning not finished in class (KS1 - in class, KS2 - reflection time KS2 Teacher/Senior Leadership Team).
 The Class Teacher will inform parents/carers.

-At step 5 or higher, a child's behaviour is recorded on MyConcern in order for it to be monitored.
+At step 5 or higher, a child's behaviour is recorded and monitored via our academy online chronology, 'MyConcern'.

 Step 6: If behaviour is not corrected at this point, then the pupil will spend half a day in another class/area of the school.
-The Head of School will contact the parents/carers to inform them.
+A member of the Senior Leadership team, will contact the parents/carers to inform them.

 Step 7: If a pupil gets to this stage, they will spend the next day working in seclusion and break and lunch time will also be taken separately to the other pupils.
-Parents/Carers will be informed and a meeting held to devise a plan for the way forward with the Head of School.
+Parents/Carers will be informed and a meeting held to devise a plan for the way forward with a member of the Senior Leadership team.

-If a pupil has reached 'Step 5' on three or more occasions during a month, a phone call will be made to invite parents/carers to meet with the Head of School and Class Teacher to plan how behaviour can be improved.
+If a pupil has reached 'Step 5' on three or more occasions during a month, a phone call will be made to invite parents/carers to meet with a member of the Senior Leadership Team and Class Teacher to plan how behaviour can be improved.

-If a child receives two or more instances of 'Step 4' in a week, then they will go to see the Head of School/member of SLT and a phone call will be made home.
-Parents/Carers will be asked to come in for a meeting with the Head of School and Class Teacher.
+If a child receives two or more instances of 'Step 4' in a week, then they will go to see a member of then Senior Leadership Team and a phone call will be made home.
+Parents/Carers will be asked to come in for a meeting with a member of the Senior Leadership Team and Class Teacher.
 This makes sure that we are working with parents/carers to help support their child's behaviour.